VAT implications on supply of services from within the UK and other administrative changes post-Brexit

 Services purchased from outside the UK will continue to be subject to the reverse charge procedure.

-How will VAT affect Business to consumer services?
+How will Brexit affect the VAT treatment of business to consumer services?

-The supply of digital services from within the UK to consumers in the EU is subject to VAT where the consumer is located.
+The supply of digital services to consumers in the EU is subject to VAT where the consumer is located.
 There is a simplified return called ‘mini one stop shop’ or ‘MOSS’ to allow businesses to pay EU VAT to HMRC for them to distribute to the various EU tax authorities.
 Post-Brexit, UK businesses will no longer be able to use UK’s MOSS service and instead UK businesses selling digital services to EU consumers will need to register for MOSS in an EU member state or register for VAT in each member state where the business has customers.
+There will be additional changes in the EU in July 2021 that will impact services to consumers.
+More about this can be read here.

 When does my business need to register for MOSS for the EU post-Brexit?

-When is the final return for the UKs VAT MOSS system due post-Brexit?
+When is the final return for the UK VAT MOSS system due post-Brexit?

-Non-UK businesses selling digital services to UK consumers will be required to register in the UK and charge UK VAT to consumers.
+Non-UK businesses selling digital services to UK consumers will be required to register in the UK and charge UK VAT to consumers as these sales can no longer be recorded on the EU MOSS returns.

 Will there be any changes to the EU VAT refund system?